- How do I get started?

 - How often do you get new donors?

 We typically add about 1-10 new donors each month.
-The donor register is updated daily on our donor search feature and bi weekly online in pdf format.
+The donor register is updated daily on our donor search.
 If you want to see the newest donors, you can select ‘Newest Donors’ on the online search top navigation or visit out Meet our Newest Donors page for a summary of our latest additions to the list.

 - Why do donors choose to donate?

 During the required face to face interview with our experienced staff, donors often express the desire to help those who are unable to have children of their own.
 They may have observed similar experiences with family or friends and are therefore looking for a way to make a difference.
 Donors also receive monetary compensation for their time.